sayskar500/Flutter-Assignment-SDE-Intern-Sophron-Dev-Works/README.md

-Flutter Intern Sophron Dev Works Assignment
+Flutter Intern Sophron Dev Works Project

 This app is basically a swipper which has all the planets of the solar system mentioned in it.